fbpx

 1. Simulation testing for your crisis team.
 A crisis that only indirectly affects your brand is the perfect scenario to practice your team’s response processes and see what works and what doesn’t.

 2. Identify potential threats.
-If your brand could easily replace the current brand in the headlines, it’s time to kick your own crisis management activities into high gear.
+If your brand could easily replace the current one in the headlines, it’s time to kick your crisis management activities into high gear.

 3. Glean competitive insights.
 Dissect the messaging points communicated and actions taken by the brand experiencing the crisis.
 Evaluate the success of their response and debrief with your crisis and leadership teams about lessons learned.

-4. Find opportunities.
+4. Reveal opportunities.
 A competitor’s dumpster fire can be your time to shine, connect with new audiences, and better position your brand in the industry.
-Look for opportunities to story hijack recent coverage.
+Look for opportunities to story-hijack recent coverage.

 5. Inform timing for PR activities.
-If news coverage is being dominated by a certain story, you may want to reschedule your own announcements and PR activities.
+If a particular story is dominating news coverage, you may want to reschedule your own announcements and PR activities.

-6. PR agency advantages.
-Sharing insights gained from a competitor’s crisis with your client is an excellent opportunity to build a stronger relationship.
-Especially if those insights could aid them in the future.
+6. Build relationships.
+Sharing insights gained from a competitor’s crisis with your client is an excellent opportunity to build a stronger relationship if those insights could aid them in the future.

 For more details on monitoring your competitors’ crises, read our blog post 6 Reasons You Should Monitor Your Competitors’ Crises.